Deployed in 2024

 Key Decision 1

-Second, I structured data hierarchy by urgency
+Second, I structured hierarchy by urgency

 Impact

-“The redesigned system ensures perfect information sync across all warehouse key users.”
+“The redesigned system ensures perfect information sync across all key warehouse users.”

 Claire Hung